Meat texture with a question mark in it

 Everything you eat affects your blood sugar.
 However, some foods have a bigger impact than others.
 These include foods that are high in:2-6

-• Carbohydrates, or “carbs” – Carbs give your body energy when your body breaks them down into a type of sugar called glucose.
+• Carbohydrates, or “carbs” – our body breaks carbs down into a type of sugar called glucose for energy.
 This raises the level of glucose in your blood (your blood sugar).
 High-carb foods include fruits, rice, beans, pastas, breads, and milk.
 They also include starchy vegetables such as corn, potatoes, and winter squash.

-• Calories – Your body also needs calories for energy.
-But eating too many, and not burning off enough, can lead to weight gain.
+• Calories – Your body also needs calories for energy, but eating too many calories without burning off enough can lead to weight gain.
 A low-calorie diet can help you lose weight and manage type 2 diabetes.

-• Fats – Fats are another key energy source.
-They can be either saturated or unsaturated.
+• Fats – Fats are another key energy source and can be either saturated or unsaturated.
 Red meat, such as beef, lamb, and pork, is often higher in saturated fat.
 This type of fat can increase cholesterol, raising the risk of heart disease.

 Saturated fats stay solid at room temperature.
 They include butter, lard, and other animal fats.
 Eating a lot of saturated fats can contribute to insulin resistance.
-Poor weight control and insulin resistance can play a role in the onset of type 2 diabetes.6
+When combined with poor weight control, insulin resistance can play a role in the onset of type 2 diabetes.6

-This leads many people to think red meat poorly affects blood sugar.
+This leads many people to think red meat negatively affects blood sugar.
 In fact, some experts suggest eating no more than 18 ounces of red meat per week.6,7

 A third study found that weight loss was key to blood sugar control.
-But as long as people lost weight, avoiding red meat did not provide a greater benefit.10
+As long as people lost weight, avoiding red meat did not provide a greater benefit.10

-However, in a fourth study, eating red meat did seem to lead to higher risk of type 2 diabetes.
+However, in a fourth study, eating red meat was associated with a higher risk of type 2 diabetes.
 This study supports limiting red meat and eating different sources of protein instead.11

 Taken together, these studies suggest that there is no “one-size-fits-all” diet to manage blood sugar levels.
 However, reducing red meat in your diet may help your overall health.9,12

 In general, eating less red meat lowers your risk of high blood pressure, a common risk factor for heart disease.
-And eating processed red meat (like hot dogs or cold cuts) appears to carry even greater risks for your heart.
-It is better to choose unprocessed red meat.
+Additionally, eating processed red meat (like hot dogs or cold cuts) appears to carry even greater risks for your heart.
+It is generally healthier to choose unprocessed red meat.
 Experts also recommend including other sources of protein, such as fish, nuts, and vegetables.12

 If you do eat red meat, choose leaner cuts, such as reduced-fat ground beef.
 This can also help with weight control.
-If you need help, your care team or a registered dietitian can help you choose the best foods for you.10
+If you need guidance, your care team or a registered dietitian can help you choose the best foods for your specific needs.10

 Join the conversation